NetSys/demi-applications/src/main/scala/spark/docs/tuning.md

 * Each distinct Java object has an "object header", which is about 16 bytes and contains information such as a pointer to its class.
 For an object with very little data in it (say one `Int` field), this can be bigger than the data.
-* Java Strings have about 40 bytes of overhead over the raw string data (since they store it in an array of `Char`s and keep extra data such as the length), and store each character as *two* bytes due to Unicode.
+* Java `String`s have about 40 bytes of overhead over the raw string data (since they store it in an array of `Char`s and keep extra data such as the length), and store each character as *two* bytes due to `String`'s internal usage of UTF-16 encoding.
 Thus a 10-character string can easily consume 60 bytes.
 * Common collection classes, such as `HashMap` and `LinkedList`, use linked data structures, where there is a "wrapper" object for each entry (e.g. `Map.Entry`).
 This object not only has a header, but also pointers (typically 8 bytes each) to the next object in the list.